tumainimosha/nginx/README.md

 Applications Team or ICT for additional guidance.

 ### TLS/SSL certificates

+Note: You **MUST** enable private key material is suitably protected.
+These ownership and permission settings are recommendations only.
+You **MUST** seek professional advice if you are unsure if you are adequately protecting private key material.

 Certificates, and their private keys, **SHOULD** be located in operating system specific conventional defaults: